kurt1288/KhepriChess/README.md

 * In [Arena](http://www.playwitharena.de/), the command line should be the path to the nodejs executable.
 In the "Command Line Parameters" field, specify the path to the kheprichess_uci.js file.

 * In [Cute Chess](https://cutechess.com/), the command field should look something like `<Nodejs directory>\node.exe "<Khepri directory>\kheprichess_uci.js"`.

+## Chess960

+KhepriChess supports the Chess960 (Fischer Random Chess) variant.
+To enable:

+* Browser: set the `isChess960` property to true
+* UCI: Use the UCI option

 ## Polyglot